danglenzig/GP25_AI_PROGRAMMING_BRAD/README.md

 The NPC controller event graph defines behavior for two events...
 - *Event Begin Play*: When the game starts, the EG associates itself with the behavior tree `BT_NPC_00_BehaviorTree` (discussed below), and initiates its activity.
-- *Event Target Perception Updated*: Most of the controllers logic is centered around this event.
+- *Event Target Perception Updated*: Most of the controller's logic is centered around this event.
 When the controller's `AIPerception` component (discussed below) signals that the player actor has entered or exited its perception field, it triggers the following logic:

     - *If the perception target is sensed* the EG updates the following blackboard keys in order:
         1) `LastKnownPlayerLocation`
-        2) `PlayerActor`
-        3) `CanSeePlayer`
+        2) `CanSeePlayer`
-        4) `IsChasingPlayer`
+        3) `IsChasingPlayer`

         The meaning of these keys is discussed below in the blackboard section.
     - *If the perception target is un-sensed* the EG sets the `CanSeePlayer` key to false.
 Importantly, the EG *does not* unset the `IsChasingPlayer` key here.
-This is because the NPC is expected to continue puruing the player to its last known location and pause before returning to the patrol behavior.
+This is because the NPC is expected to continue pursuing the player to its last known location and pause before returning to the patrol behavior.

 ### Blueprint Variables
 The NPC controller has four internal variables of type `Name`, which hold the names of the blackboard keys that the controller must manipulate: